MicrosoftDocs/learn/learn-pr/wwl-data-ai/understand-hybrid-data-platform-sql-server-2022/includes/4-near-real-time-analytics-synapse-link-for-sql.md

 ## Exercise: Create Azure Synapse Link for SQL Server 2022

-To run this exercise, make sure you're running SQL Server 2022 with the [**AdventureWorks**](https://learn.microsoft.com/sql/samples/adventureworks-install-configure) database.
+To run this exercise, make sure you're running SQL Server 2022 with the latest [**AdventureWorks**](https://learn.microsoft.com/sql/samples/adventureworks-install-configure) database.
+You will also need a SQL Server user with read access to the source database.

 1. Select your Synapse Analytics workspace or create a new one on Azure portal.

     :::image type="content" source="../media/module-2-synapse-link-01.png" alt-text="Screenshot showing the list of Synapse workspace resource on Azure portal.":::

 1. On your Synapse workspace **Overview** page, select **Open Synapse Studio**.
-1. On the **Manage** page, on the **SQL pools** tab, select the row for the dedicated SQL pool and use its **&#9655;** icon to start it; confirming that you want to resume it when prompted.
-Create a dedicated SQL pool if you don't have one.
+1. On the **Manage** page, select the **SQL pools** tab.
+1. Create a new dedicated SQL pool or select the row for a pre-existing dedicated SQL pool and use its **&#9655;** icon to start it; confirming that you want to resume it when prompted.

     >[NOTE!]
     >This dedicated SQL pool is the target where we're going to replicate SQL Server data to.